-She started by posing great warm-up questions: What are emotions and what are feelings?
+First, she started by posing great warm-up questions: What are emotions, and what are feelings?

-Ksenija said that ”while emotions are associated with bodily reactions that are activated through neurotransmitters and hormones released by the brain, feelings are the conscious experience of emotional reactions”.
+Ksenija said that ”emotions are associated with bodily reactions that are activated through neurotransmitters and hormones released by the brain, feelings are the conscious experience of emotional reactions”.

-She then presented relational needs in a form of a pyramid to showcase various levels of emotion:
+She then presented relational needs in the form of a pyramid to showcase various levels of emotion:

 - Security (I am safe);

 - Having the other initiate (initiate the change);